-30Under30 Nominee: Juli Pham
+30Under30 Honouree: Juli Pham

-Great to hear from Significant Insights Global 30 under 30 nominee Juli Pham, who is a Senior Manager at SKIM, an insights-based consultancy, partners with clients in the tech industry to help them understand how businesses and consumers make decisions.
+Great to hear from Significant Insights Global 30 under 30 honouree Juli Pham, who is a Senior Manager at SKIM, an insights-based consultancy, partners with clients in the tech industry to help them understand how businesses and consumers make decisions.
 With her expertise in advanced choice-based conjoint, she ensures methodological rigor and empowers her clients to make informed decisions, leading studies that tackle business challenges in pricing, packaging, and innovation.

 So, how did you get into the industry, and take us through how you got to this point?